Beer in the Old West

 Saloons in the U.S. began to have a close association with breweries in the early 1880s.
 The brewing industry was growing so rapidly that competition became very keen.
 Breweries began to adopt the British "tied-house" system of control where they owned saloons outright.
 Schlitz Brewing Companyand a few others built elaborate saloons to attract customers and advertise their beers.

 Beer was not bottled widely until 1873.
 Up to that point it was mostly kept in kegs, sometimes stored in barrels the patrons would sit upon.
-About that same time, cold beer began to be served.
-Up until that time, beer was served at room temperature in the European tradition.
+Up until the 1870s, beer was served at room temperature in the European tradition.
 Though the beer had a head, it wasn’t sudsy as it is today.
 Patrons had to knock back the beer in a hurry before it got too warm or flat.

 The first commercial, or "industrial", refrigeration of beer began in the United States in 1870 at the Liebmann's Sons Brewing Company in Brooklyn, NY.
 It would have been fermented cold, shipped cold, and eventually stored and served cold.
 Anheuser-Busch soon followed suit, as well as other major breweries.